StaniszewskiA/leetcode.jl/README.md

 - Convert Rust function signature to Julia equivalent
 - Generate `.jl` solution template with proper function signature and test structure
 - Voilà

+## How to use it?

+ - Navigate to \src
+ - Run `.\fetch_daily_question.jl`
+ - Navigate to solution folder
+ - Implement solution and run an appropriate script for testing